Developing a Worship Team

 Think about this next time you are rehearsing a worship set.
 How would you prepare if you were asked to play for a president, prime minister or king of a nation?
 No doubt you would practice hard because you would want to get it right.

 Well, hold a reception for the King of kings once a week.
 We hold meetings to honor Him and to further His Kingdom in our lives and communities.
 We offer Him the best of everything we have, including our music.
-The quality of our music makes a statement which says "Worshipping God is important to us and we’re going to work hard at sounding the best we can."
+The quality of our music makes a statement which says "Worshipping God is important to us and were going to work hard at sounding the best we can."
 Now, back to the topic at hand, assembling a quality worship team.

 Starting from Scratch